buildbot/buildbot/master/docs/manual/cfg-changesources.rst

    :file:`contrib/github_buildbot.py`, which listens for notifications from GitHub)
  * :bb:chsrc:`Change Hooks` in WebStatus
- * github change hook (specifically designed for GitHub notifications, but requiring a publicly-accessible WebStatus)
+ * GitHub change hook (specifically designed for GitHub notifications, but requiring a publicly-accessible WebStatus)
  * :bb:chsrc:`GitPoller` (polling a remote Git repository)
  * :bb:chsrc:`GoogleCodeAtomPoller` (polling the